Season: 4 episode 28

 |Series Stuntmen||Paul Baxley, Joe Canutt.
 Bill Catching, Chuck Courtney, John Daheim, Leonard P. Geer, Sol Gorss, Hemet, Charles Horvath, Robert F. Hoy, Loren Janes, Hal Needham, George Orrison, Allen Pinson, Chuck Roberson, Ronnie Rondell Jr., Dean Smith, Tom Steele, Boyd Stockman, Jerry Summers, Jesse Wayne, Jack Williams|

 Epilogue – based on the script by Donald S. Sanford

 (Sunrise in the Sherman ranch yard.
 LORENA VIKTOR’s children are getting into a buckboard.
-DAISY, SLIM, JESS, EMIL VIKTOR and LORENA VIKTOR are by the buckboard.)
+DAISY COOPER, SLIM SHERMAN, JESS HARPER, EMIL VIKTOR and LORENA VIKTOR are by the buckboard.)

 LORENA VIKTOR: Thank you for being so good to us.

 DAISY COOPER:You’re more than welcome We’re sorry you’re leaving, but I can imagine that you are eager to be on your own again.

 EMIL VIKTOR: I can’t tell you how good it is to be free, to go where you want to go.

 JESS HARPER: Now that the charges against you are dismissed, I can’t figure why you want to go to Canada, Emil.

 EMIL VIKTOR: Big country.
 Not unlike my homeland. and, ah, we will miss our good friends here, but it would be so good to start over again.